 In general, our rules encourage you to get a drug that works for your medical condition and is safe and effective.
 Whenever a safe, lower-cost drug will work just as well medically as a higher cost drug, the plan’s rules are designed to encourage you and your provider to use that lower-cost option.
 We also need to comply with Medicare’s rules and regulations for drug coverage and cost sharing.

 If there is a restriction for your drug, it usually means that you or your provider will have to take extra steps in order for us to cover the drug.
-If you want us to waive the restriction for you, you will need to use the coverage decision process and ask us to make an exception.
+If you want the restriction waived, you will need to use the coverage decision process and ask us to make an exception.
 We may or may not agree to waive the restriction for you.
 (See Chapter 9, Section 6.2 for information about asking for exceptions.)